The Galapagos Islands, Ecuador

 Darwin’s Finches

-The finches of the Galápagos have evolved into 15 species with different beak shapes and sizes, related to their diet and ecological niches on the islands, thus contributing to Darwin’s theory of natural selection.
+The finches of the Galápagos have evolved into 15 distinct species, each characterized by a unique beak shape that is proportionate to their diet and ecological niche on the islands.
+Thus, this is the basis of the natural selection proposed by Darwin.

 Galapagos Penguins